-The Museum is dominated by the history of the 2 Dynasties that ruled Korea, The Shila and Joseon kings.
+Korean history is dominated by 2 Dynasties that ruled the country, The Shila and Joseon kings.
 The Museum is spread out over 3 floors and covers everything from pre-historic South Korea, art, craft, weapons and more.

-- Blue Bus 400 and Blue Bus 502 getting off at Yongsan Technical High School
+- Blue Bus 400 and Blue Bus 502 get off at Yongsan Technical High School

 - Also, the ever-popular Seoul Hop on Hop off bus stops at the Museum

-If you have an interest in the odd, frightening and offbeat side of Seoul, then The dark side of Seoul tour is just for you.
-Don’t hesitate book this amazing tour right here
+If you have an interest in the odd, frightening and offbeat side of Seoul, then the Dark Side of Seoul tour is just for you.
+Don’t hesitate to book this amazing tour right here

 Some tips about the ghost tour: